titmouse001/AY-3-8910-PSG-MusicPlayer-VU-Meter/README.md

 ### Music Player Release
 A PCB-based music player powered by the AY-3-8910 sound chip and an Arduino Nano.
 Developed with the Arduino IDE, prototyped on a breadboard, and finalized using EasyEDA.
 It plays PSG music from an SD card and includes a VU meter, OLED display, and button controls, blending retro sound with modern hardware.

-_This version features a streamlined hardware design and an improved user interface._
+_More features will be added to the software in the future.
+I have a spare button available for functions like settings - the overall hardware design should remain unchanged._

 #### Hardware Used
 - **Arduino Nano:** Microcontroller with 14 digital I/O pins, 8 analog inputs, and 16MHz clock.
 Drives the AY-3 sound chip via digital pins.